Building a Custom Toolbar for the WPF HTML Editor

 End Function

-The buttons she moves are the actual factory ToggleButton and Button instances - not copies.
-Every wired click handler, every tooltip, every bit of context-sensitive state highlighting that the editor maintains internally still works.
-When the caret sits inside bold text, her adopted Bold toggle still lights up.
-The visual container changed; the wiring didn't.
+The moved controls are the actual factory ToggleButton and Button instances, not copies.
+Every click handler, tooltip, and context-sensitive state indicator the editor maintains internally keeps working: when the caret sits inside bold text, the re-parented Bold toggle still lights up.
+Only the visual container changes; the wiring does not.

 WPF HTML Editor with four factory buttons reparented into a slim host ToolBar while the built-in toolbar strips are hidden via Visibility=Collapsed.